dchristine/Talks/SignalR.md

 Each user has their own unique hub identified by a ConnectionId, but SignalR has access to all hubs currently connected to the application.<br />
 Developers can also access the server-side hub from anywhere in their code by retrieving the hub context.
 WIth the hub context, developers can push content to clients from anywhere in their code.

+Originally it was a personal project of David Fowler and Damian Edwards, members of the ASP.NET team at Microsoft, but it is now an officially integrated product in the stack of Web technologies.

 Examples
 --------